Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Determining awareness may call for Listen checks, Spot checks, or other checks.

+### The Surprise Round
-**The Surprise Round:** If some but not all of the combatants are aware of their opponents, a surprise round happens before regular rounds begin.
+If some but not all of the combatants are aware of their opponents, a surprise round happens before regular rounds begin.
 Any combatants aware of the opponents can act in the surprise round, so they roll for initiative.
 In initiative order (highest to